Inquiry into women’s health and well-being in prisons

 APPG on Women in the Penal System Inquiry into women's health and well-being in prisons

-The APPG on Women in the Penal System has launched an inquiry to look into growing evidence that prisons have a damaging impact on women’s health and well-being.
+The APPG on Women in the Penal System is conducting an inquiry into growing evidence that prisons have a damaging impact on women’s health and well-being.

-The inquiry will hear from expert witnesses and consider what steps should be taken to improve women’s health and prevent harm.
+The inquiry has heard evidence from expert witnesses and is considering what steps should be taken to improve women’s health and prevent harm.

-As well as examining how imprisonment can affect physical and mental health, the APPG will investigate to what extent prisons promote healthy lifestyles and provide nutritious food.
+As well as examining how imprisonment can affect physical and mental health, the APPG is investigating to what extent prisons promote healthy lifestyles and provide nutritious food.

-It will also look at how prisons promote well-being and support the specific and diverse needs of women, many of whom have been victims of crime themselves.
+It is looking at how prisons promote well-being and support the specific and diverse needs of women, many of whom have been victims of crime themselves.

 Women account for about 5 per cent of the prison population in England and Wales.
 There were more than 7,000 receptions of women into prison in the 12 months to the end of September 2020.
 During this period the number of incidents of self-injury recorded in women’s prisons rose by 8 per cent.